irregular-rhomboid/irregular-rhomboid.github.io/_posts/2024-07-12-do-you-believe-in-real-numbers.md

 Now for an infinite string of symbols, we can look at how the Kolmogorov complexity of its finite prefixes evolves.
 Based on the examples in the previous paragraphs, we can expect two main cases.
 Either the string is simple enough that there is a single program that can generate all its prefixes and the Kolmogorov complexity remains bounded, or there isn't and Kolmogorov complexity diverges to infinity.

-Using this notion, we can define an [*algorithmically random number*](https://en.wikipedia.org/wiki/Algorithmically_random_sequence) as a real number such that the Kolmogorov complexity of any its truncated binary expansions $s$ satisfies
+Using this notion, we can define an [*algorithmically random number*](https://en.wikipedia.org/wiki/Algorithmically_random_sequence) as a real number such that the Kolmogorov complexity of its truncated binary expansions $s$ satisfies
 $$K_A(s) > |s| - O(1),$$
 where $|s|$ denotes the length of the finite string $s$.